clickingbuttons/arrow-zig/README.md

 }
 ```

-If feeling daring, you can use the streaming API of `ipc.reader.Reader(ReaderType)`.
+You can read from other streams via `ipc.reader.Reader(YourReaderType)`.

 #### Write

-You can write record batches of a normal `Arrow` array `ipc.writer.fileWriter`:
+You can write a struct `arrow.Array` to record batches with `ipc.writer.fileWriter`:

 ```zig
 const batch = try arrow.sample.all(std.testing.allocator);